FriendsOfMDT/PSD/Documentation/Powershell Deployment - Beginners Guide.md

 **DO NOT** launch the Deployment Workbench.
 This will be done when the PSD portion is done; it build your deploymentshare for you.

->NOTE: MDT is no longer supported, by Microsoft, for x86 deployments or Windows 11.
-However, when adding PSD to it, it will allow you to continue deploying Windows 11 images.
+>NOTE: While MDT can work with Windows 11 with some modifications, it is no longer supported by Microsoft, nor are x86 deployments.
+However, integrating PSD modifies MDT to continue deployment of Windows 11 images.

 To ensure things run smoother: